wpswings/membership-for-woocommerce/README.md

 WordPress Membership Plugin provides the admin with a remarkable collection of shortcodes that work not only on purchasing the default WooCommerce membership plan but also on the WooCommerce memberships custom page.
 Admin can design their plan page at ease with membership action shortcodes and membership plan shortcodes.
 They are for the admin’s utter convenience.

 **11) Discount On Membership User Cart Total**
 Admin can apply discounts based on user roles.
-Give discounts only to the WooCommerce membership users.
+Give discounts only to WooCommerce membership users.
 Admin can grant discounts to his WooCommerce membership customers on total cart value and even offer them free shipping as per their membership plans.
 This discount can be fixed or percentage-based.
 Entirely the admin’s choice.

 **12) User Table for Admin**
 Now members will not be assigned roles.
 Instead, metadata will be saved and displayed in the user table as member type.